raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 Now that you have your `walletClient`, you can use it to initialize the `GardenProvider`.
 Before diving into swap, your app needs to fetch real-time quotes for their swap params `fromAsset`, `toAsset`, `amount`.

-Here's how you can fetch real-time quotes for your swap!
+Here's how you can fetch real-time quotes for your swap.
 The `getQuote` hook from Garden SDK helps you get the current USD values and exchange rates between any two supported assets.
 You'll need to provide:

-- The token you want to swap from (`fromAsset`)
+- `fromAsset`: The token you want to swap from.
-- The token you want to receive (`toAsset`)
+- `toAsset`: The token you want to receive.
-- The amount you want to swap (`amount`)
+- `amount`: The amount you want to swap.
-- Whether you're specifying the input or output amount (`isExactOut`)
+- `isExactOut`: Whether you're specifying the input or output amount.

 Let's see the following basic implementation: